MirceaKitsune/godot_cubedot/README.md

 	- name (string): An unique name for this mod.
 	- seed (integer): Noise seed for the terrain generator.
 To get an unique world each time use -1.
 	- resolution (float): The internal resolution at which the voxel system works.
 Units smaller than this may not exist, LOD levels act as multipliers to this value.
 Should be a multiple or division of two.
 Smaller values result in more detail but may greatly impact performance.
-	- resolution_texture (integer): The global scale of voxel textures.
-Independent from surface resolution, when larger the texture will be mapped across multiple voxels.
+	- resolution_texture (integer): The global scale of voxel textures relative to voxel resolution.
+When above 1 the texture will be mapped across multiple voxels.
 Note that texture scales larger than voxel scales will currently cause desync.
 	- mapgen (dictionary): Global map generator settings used when creating the world.
 Settings include:
 		- size (float): The scale of the noise used by the terrain generator.
 Larger values result in smoother terrains and bigger caves.
 		- density_up (float): The density of terrain noise increases by this amount the higher up you go.
 Lower values result in taller cliffs.